victormedeiros1/sound-glory/README.md

 # About
-An app to listen to music and mainly apply my studies in Typescript, Redux with Redusauce and Duck Pattern.
+An app to listen to music and mainly apply my studies in Typescript and Redux Toolkit

 # Getting Started with Vite!
 Next Generation Frontend Tooling.
 Get ready for a development environment that can finally catch up with you.